 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognized in the statement of income.
-Non-monetary assets and liabilities are translated at historical cost or exchange rates at the date that fair value was determined, if held at fair value, and the resulting foreign exchange gains and losses are recognized in the statement of income.
-The closing rate used was US\$1.00 to GH¢6.24.
+Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at yearend exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognized in the statement of financial performance.
+Non-monetary assets and liabilities are translated at historical cost or exchange rates at the date that fair value was determined, if held at fair value, and the resulting foreign exchange gains and losses are recognized in the statement of financial performance.
+The closing rate used was US1.00 to GH¢12.90.